Sport

 ‣ The ethical art of subversive questions

-14May 6On-LineProphetic Contributions to the Church & BeyondPROPOSE
+14May 25Prophetic Contributions to the Church & BeyondPROPOSE

 Course Structure and flow

-▸The programme is designed as one ninety-minute on-line session every two weeks, along with two essential residential gatherings.
+▸The programme is designed as one ninety-minute on-line session every two weeks.

 ▸Each ninety-minute on-line gathering will involve 30 minutes of prayer, 30 minutes of instruction or guided reflection, and 30 minutes for questions and dialogue.